Rocky Anderson (wrestler)

 Rocky Mills, better known by the ring name Rocky Anderson, is an American professional wrestler and trainer.
-Mills is a member of the Anderson family.
+Mills is not a member of the Anderson family.

 Professional wrestling career

 Becoming an Anderson

 Mills was the head trainer for NWA Hall of Famer Gene Anderson's gym.
 Mills wrestled as Rocky Anderson, a member of the Anderson family.

 Creating new Andersons

 Pat Connors, who had been training with Ivan Koloff, wanted to start his professional wrestling career and perform as a member of the Anderson wrestling family.
 Connors told Koloff of this request and Koloff agreed and spent extra time training Connors so he understood what it meant to be an Anderson.
 Koloff then reached out to Mills and told him he had a guy who looked and wrestled like an Anderson.
 Mills went to a show in Monroe, North Carolina to see Connors perform and was impressed by what he had seen in the match.
 Rocky, with the blessings of Gene Anderson, gave Connors permission to use the Anderson gimmick.
 Connors started wrestling as Pat Anderson.
 Afterwards, Mills and Connors worked together as a tag team for a brief time.

 Not long after Connors became an Anderson he met C. W. Anderson.
 Connors was impressed with Wright's skills and appearance and the two started working together as a tag team.
-Gene Anderson had passed away by this time so Connors contacted Mills for permission to make Wright an Anderson.
+Gene Anderson had died by this time so Connors contacted Mills for permission to make Wright an Anderson.
 Mills told Connors to use his judgement and Wright started wrestling as C. W. Anderson.